FaithKamaraju/news-webservice/readme.md

 # News Webservice with AI powered Bias and Sentiment Analysis
 This is a multi-service architecture that includes the folowing components -

-    1. React front-end
+    1. NextJs front-end
-    2. fastapi backend
+    2. Fastapi backend
-    3. postgresql database
+    3. Postgresql database
-    4. a fastapi model inference endpoint
+    4. A model inference endpoint

 The architecture of this web service is this -
 ![architecture diagram](<Webapp architecture mockup.png>)